Cryptveil/100-days-of-python/Days 81-90/Day 83/README.md

 Studying about the minimax algorithm was kinda fun, and I've come across some hardships when implementing it, but at the end of the day it kinda worked out.

-I implemented alpha-beta pruning for better performance.
+I've also implemented alpha-beta pruning for better performance.